Kochurovskyi/Business_Analytics/README.md

 When truncated SVD is applied to term-document matrices (as returned by CountVectorizer or TfidfVectorizer), this transformation is known as latent semantic analysis (LSA), because it transforms such matrices to a “semantic” space of low dimensionality.

-In particular, LSA is known to combat the effects of synonymy and polysemy (both of which roughly mean there are multiple meanings per word), which cause term-document matrices to be overly sparse and exhibit poor similarity under measures such as cosine similarity.

-After a couple of experiments I decided to take 4 clusters as the most optimal.
+After a couple experiments I decided to take 4 clusters as the most optimal.

 And now my marketing department can split all offers according to the clusters, here is some distributions of most critical customer characteristics like Age or Income taking to account the clusters.